 A full-scale kitchen remodel usually costs tens of thousands of dollars – so it’s a risky step to take prior to putting your home on the market.
 However, if your kitchen looks a bit shabby and you’re worried it will deter potential buyers, you should consider a minor kitchen update.

 This can include things like painting the walls, regrouting the tiles on the floor or the backsplash, repainting the cabinets, replacing the faucet, and so on.
 You could also use contact paper to upgrade surfaces in your kitchen, from appliances to countertops and cabinets – it’s a fast and inexpensive fix, one that you can certainly do yourself.
 Your main goal should be obtaining a clean and neutral look, one that draws buyers in and lets them envision the kitchen as potentially being their own.
+If you need extra help and deeper insights from the professionals, you can refer to designers at Kitchen Capital, who will understand your personal style, wants and needs, and based on that will come up with the most functional and aesthetic option for you.

 2. Bring floors up to date